 - SECURE WORK.
 Use clamps or a vise to hold work when practical, it is safer than using your hand and frees both hands to operate the tool. - DO NOT OVERREACH.
 Keep proper footing and balance at all times. - MAINTAIN TOOLS WITH CARE.
 Keep tools sharp and clean for better and safer performance.
 Follow instructions for lubricating and changing accessories. - DISCONNECT TOOLS.
 When not in use, before servicing, or when changing attachments, blades, bits, cutters, etc., all tools should be disconnected from power source. - AVOID ACCIDENTAL STARTING.
 Be sure switch is off when plugging in any tool. - USE RECOMMENDED ACCESSORIES.
 Consult the operator's manual for recommended accessories.
 The use of improper accessories may result in injury. - NEVER STAND ON TOOL.
-Serious injury could occur if the tool is tipped. - CHECK DAMAGED PARTS.
+Serious injury could occur if the tool is tipped or if the cutting tool is unintentionally contacted. - CHECK DAMAGED PARTS.
 Before further use of the tool, a guard or other part that is damaged should be carefully checked to determine that it will operate properly and perform its intended function.
 Check for alignment of moving parts, binding of moving parts, breakage of parts, mounting and any other conditions that may affect its operation.
 A guard or other part that is damaged must be properly repaired or replaced by an authorized service center to avoid risk of personal injury. - USE THE RIGHT DIRECTION OF FEED.
-Feed work into a blade, cutter, or sanding spindle against the direction or rotation of the blade, cutter, or sanding spindle only. - NEVER LEAVE TOOL RUNNING UNATTENDED.
+Feed work into a blade or cutter against the direction or rotation of the blade or cutter. - NEVER LEAVE TOOL RUNNING UNATTENDED.
 TURN THE POWER OFF.
 Don't leave tool until it comes to a complete stop. - PROTECT YOUR LUNGS.
 Wear a face or dust mask if the cutting operation is dusty. - PROTECT YOUR HEARING.
 Wear hearing protection during extended periods of operation. - DO NOT ABUSE CORD.
 Never carry tool by the cord or yank it to disconnect from receptacle.
 Keep cord from heat, oil, and sharp edges. - USE OUTDOOR EXTENSION CORDS.
 When tool is used outdoors, use only extension cords with approved ground connection that are intended for use outdoors and so marked. - KEEP BLADES CLEAN, SHARP, AND WITH SUFFICIENT SET.
-Sharp blades minimize stalling and kickback. - BLADE COASTS AFTER BEING TURNED OFF.
+Sharp blades minimize stalling and kickback. - BLADE COASTS AFTER BEING TURNED OFF. - NEVER USE IN AN EXPLOSIVE ATMOSPHERE.
+Normal sparking of the motor could ignite fumes.